 - The name of the person to be trained

 - The group of students who will be trained

 Applicants will be connected to a "Distributing Organization" in their area.
 Each "Distributing Organization" will work with potential youth mentors in their area, providing training and a point of reference for the groups of youth using the robots.

 How many robots are available?

 There are currently 82 robots in the "lending pool".
 These are distributed throughout the Province of Nova Scotia.
-If there is indication that a robot isn't being used for working with youths as intended, then the robot will be returned to the Distributing Organization to be given to a waiting group of youths.
+If there is indication that a robot isn't being used for working with youth as intended, then the robot will be returned to the Distributing Organization to be given to a waiting group of youth.

 Are we obliged to participate in competitions?